Love Strange Love: Plot

 The boy waits in the foyer as preparations for the event continue.
-There are a large number of attractive women in the house, some of whom comment on or make flirtatious glances in the boy's direction.
+There are a large number of attractive women in the house, some of whom comment on or make flirtatious glances in the boy's direction even giving him air kisses.
 Meanwhile, Anna discusses the letter with the manager.
-In the letter, the grandmother--Anna's mother--has various complaints about Anna.
+In the letter, the grandmother—Anna's mother—has various complaints about Anna.
 The primary issue, though, seems to be that Anna generally provides full support for the Santa Catarina household.
 Anna's mother is angry that no money has been forthcoming for the last few months, a shortfall Anna attributes to having recently bought a house.
 As Anna and the manager continue to talk, it becomes increasingly apparent that the large mansion they are in may serve as some kind of brothel.
 The mansion is owned by someone named Dr. Osmar, and the women apparently make a lot of money off of Dr. Osmar and other wealthy men.
 Dr. Osmar is currently most attracted to Anna, although he was formerly interested in the manager.
 This is the reason why Anna is now wealthy enough to buy a house herself as well as support her mother's household in Santa Catarina.

 As the activities in the house are illegal, it is dangerous to allow a twelve year old boy to stay there.
 But Anna has no local family to send him to.
-They can return the boy--with some money to appease Anna's mother--to Santa Catarina, but need a plan for what to do until after the upcoming event.
-Meanwhile, in the foyer, one of the women approaches the boy, makes eyes at him, and then returns to a group of women standing on the balcony.
+They can return the boy—with some money to appease Anna's mother—to Santa Catarina, but need a plan for what to do until after the upcoming event.
+Meanwhile, in the foyer, one of the women approaches the boy, makes eyes at him (enticingly while eating an apple), and then runs up the grand staircase to join the group of women standing on the balcony.
 The boy looks very self conscious.
-The manager--now referred to as the brothel's madam--summons a woman named Therese and instructs her to create a makeshift bedroom for the boy in the attic.
+The manager—now referred to as the brothel's madam—summons a woman named Therese and instructs her to create a makeshift bedroom for the boy in the attic.
 Anna then escorts the boy past the group of women on the balcony, who continue to snigger at the thought of a young boy staying there.
 Anna scolds them for this.
 Anna takes the boy to her room, which appears especially opulent.
 The boy seems to recognize there is something unusual about the house, but is too innocent so far to realize its true nature.
 Anna identifies the madam as Laura, saying only vaguely that the women help Laura with various things.
 They discuss the letter and the trip, where apparently Anna's mother was complaining about money.
 Anna's mother also had some unspecified complaints about the boy's behavior.
 Anna tells the boy to take a bath and change clothes.